 What is California Probate?

 San Francisco Probate Litigation Lawyers Answer Questions About California Probate Law

 The many complex state laws that govern the probate process can make the act of sorting through an estate daunting.
 California imposes many requirements upon beneficiaries and fiduciaries alike.
 Fortunately, our probate litigation attorneys understand California probate laws and can guide clients through the process.
 As a certified specialist, attorney Charles Triay must stay up to date with the state’s evolving probate laws.
-Our lawyers can let you know when someone is unfairly abusing the system for their own benefit.
+Our California probate litigation lawyer can let you know when someone is unfairly abusing the system for their own benefit.
 We can then work with you to rectify the situation.

 What Happens During Probate in California?